 Our Exchange Chamber makes it possible to safely and cost effectively exceed previously possible geothermal electricity generation capacities via dynamically stratified, convectively mixed, supercritical, thermal storage within the Exchange Chamber and Sealed Heating Cylinders.
 ZGE literally manufactures clean supercritical fluid for electricity production – not by harvesting corrosive geothermal brines from a difficult to control open-geological system, but by simply mining heat, dry or wet, though preferably dry, from our closed, pressured controlled system.

 Conventional geothermal technology uses below-ground, insitu liquid reservoirs and brines.
-The Z Group Energy system tips this upside down (we called it the mushroom initially) by using below-ground hot dry rock and our Sealed Cylinders as the conventional conductive heat source, but using our above-ground Exchange Chamber as the reservoir.
+The Z Group Energy system tips this upside down (we called it the mushroom initially) by using below-ground hot dry rock and our Sealed Cylinders as the conventional conductive heat source with heat transference by unpartioned convection, but using our above-ground Exchange Chamber as the reservoir.
 This allows the use of uncontaminated, pure, clean or purified water (or some other non-hazardous fluid) for supercritical heat storage and convective thermal energy transfer, thereby eliminating any need for using potentially toxic, corrosive, equipment damaging, geothermal brines directly.
 No fracking is ever required with the ZGE system.

-Why would we as a shared civilization not reserve, conserve and utilize our precious fossil fuels for targeted purposes singularly benefited by such fuels and materials, while simultaneously utilizing a zero-polluting, cost effective electricity production method like ZGE’s supercritical technology for other applications?
+Why would we as a shared civilization not reserve, conserve and utilize our precious fossil and nuclear fuels for targeted purposes singularly benefited by such fuels and materials, while simultaneously utilizing a zero-polluting, cost effective electricity production method like ZGE’s supercritical geothermal technology for electrical power applications?